 GUITARS AND BANJOS I OWN OR WOULD BE HAPPY TO RECOMMEND:

-As of 2016, I am very happy to announce that I am endorsing Kremona Musical Instruments’ new line of Steel-string guitars!
+As of 2016, I have been an endorsing artist for Kremona Musical Instruments’ new line of Steel-string guitars!

 It has a ‘dreadnaught’ body shape, Solid Sitka Spruce top, and Solid Mahogany Back, classic ‘herringbone’ trim around the sound-hole, top & down the center-line of the book-matched back.
 It is a very classy looking guitar & it plays great!